 Don’t forget about my Tuscan Bean and Butternut Squash Soup which is hearty, rustic, and perfect with a big chunk of french bread.
 I like this soup when I’m craving vegetables (and bread).

-The key ingredient here is the chipotles in adobo sauce.
+The key ingredient for this chipotle squash soup is the chipotles in adobo sauce.
 Whenever I’m looking for a smoky flavor I always always always used chipotles in adobo sauce.
 Though you do have to be careful – these little guys are spicy!

 Another key ingredient to this Chipotle Butternut Squash Soup?
 Cream cheese!
 This makes it even creamier than butternut squash soup already is.
 I used my go-to GO VEGGIE Vegan Classic Plain Cream Cheese.
 It not only tastes the same and gives the soup extra creaminess as dairy cream cheese, but it’s lower in fat, saturated fat, and calories than dairy cream cheese and has no cholesterol.